Missouri Probation and Parole Cannabis

 - Supervision conditions: Many orders require you to obey all local, state, and federal laws.
 Because cannabis is federally illegal, officers/courts may restrict use unless specifically permitted.

-- Solution path: Ask your attorney (or file pro-se where appropriate) to request a modification of supervision permitting medical use under Article XIV, with safe-use conditions.
+- Solution path: Ask your attorney (or file pro se where appropriate) to request a modification of supervision permitting medical use under Article XIV, with safe-use conditions.

 Outcome depends on your court, offense history, treatment requirements, and officer/judge discretion.